 - Using Dialogflow, you made changes to your Dialogflow agent.

 You do not need to resubmit your project for the following scenarios:

 - You only made changes to your code in an externally-hosted webhook, the inline webhook editor in Actions Builder, or in Dialogflow's inline editor.

 - You use Templates, and you updated your template data via uploading content to Google sheets.

 To submit your updated Action for review, go to Deploy > Release and click Create a release.
-If approved, the previous version will be unpublished and the latest version of your Action will be available to users.
+If approved, the previous version will be unpublished and the latest version of your Action will be available to Assistant users.

 Track and modify versions

 To track and get information about your versions, go to Deploy > Release and click the version you want information about.

 The table shows the last modified date and the current status of the version.
 You can make specific changes to the status, depending on the version's current status.